EmmaRamirez/emmaramirez.me/posts/07-10-18/projects-and-writing-in-the-works.md

 > [Nuzlocke Generator](https://github.com/EmmaRamirez/nuzlocke-generator)

 Still working hard on this project, if you have any interest in Pokémon and nuzlocking, please check it out!
-I've been working on integrating downloading images, theme + component customizaiton, and supporting more variations in rulesets.
+I've been working on integrating downloading images, theme + component customization, and supporting more variations in rulesets.

 > [Rust & Webassembly Talk](https://github.com/EmmaRamirez/rust-and-webassembly-talk)